Orange-OpenSource/woofer/docs/logging-code.md

 NOTE: Spring supports [lots of ways of managing exceptions](https://spring.io/blog/2013/11/01/exception-handling-in-spring-mvc)
 (probably too many).
 I chose to implement it with:

-* `HandlerExceptionResolver`: to intercept exceptions and forward to the error controller,
+* `@ControllerAdvice` + `@ExceptionHandler`: to globally intercept any unhandled Spring MVC exception,
-* `ErrorController`: declares the component as the controller in charge of rendering the error.
+* `ErrorController`: declares the component as the controller in charge of rendering any error at the JEE container level.

-Pretty hard to tell if this implementation is academic or not, but - well - it works fine.
+This is the design that suits the best my needs (render ALL errors, including non-Spring MVC, and manage content negotiation).

 ---